dx-tooling/maas-projectpage/README.md

-# MCP as a Service — Project homepage source code
+# MCP as a Service · Project page source code

 ## Getting Started